Dental Implants in Steele Creek, Charlotte

 Many people who come to our Steele Creek, NC practice asking about dental implants want to know whether or not they qualify for them.
 One of the criteria is that you have enough dense bone in your jaw to hold the implant in place.
 Otherwise, adults who are healthy enough to have a tooth extracted are often good candidates.

-The best way to find out for sure if you qualify is to visit Dr. Harlow for a consultation.
+The best way to find out for sure if you qualify is to visit Dr. Harlow for a dental appointment.
 He will conduct a thorough exam to determine if your bone is strong enough to support dental implants.

 Who shouldn’t get dental implants?